Israel, Hamas agree to restore calm in Gaza: Hamas

 Weekly clashes at the Israel-Gaza border have kept tensions high for months.
 At least 140 Palestinians have been killed by Israeli forces during protests at the frontier held every week since March.

-Protest organizers say the demonstrations aim to press demands such as for a right to lands lost to Israel in the 1948 war of its foundation and for an Israeli-Egyptian blockade to ease.
+Protest organizers say they are demanding the right to return to lands lost to Israel in the 1948 war of its foundation and for an Israeli-Egyptian blockade to ease.

 Israel says Hamas has been orchestrating the demonstrations, dubbed The Great March of Return, to provide cover for militants’ cross-border attacks.
 Hamas denies this.